 Communication between members and the disability community is through the member's contacts with the sector.
 It is expected that members will consult with, and provide feedback to and from the disability sector, on relevant issues as required.

 A DAG member must inform the Council if any conflict of interest situation arises while they are on the DAG, or if any circumstance arises that could be a risk for the Council, or that could bring the DAG member, or the Council, into disrepute.

 The Disability Advisory Group has a section on the Council's website which explains its purpose.
 The DAG meeting notes are posted monthly on the Council's website.

-The support and servicing of the group is the responsibility of the Community Support Team through the Metropolitan Community Development Advisor, disability and older person's portfolios.
+The support and servicing of the group is the responsibility of the Community Partnerships & Planning Team through the Inclusive Communities Coordinator.
 The Disability Advisory Group has a work plan, which is updated regularly.
 Activities within this work plan are aligned to the Council's Strategic Directions and to any relevant outcomes of the Long Term Plan (LTP).
 Key issues in the sector are also included.

 Meeting agendas and meeting notes are emailed to members for their records.

 Assistance to enable participation, such as a sign language interpreter, or other support that a person needs to participate in the DAG, will be provided at meetings if required.
 Also members may bring a support person to meetings as needed.
-Should any further support be required, members need to discuss their individual support requirements with the Metropolitan Community Development Advisor.
+Should any further support be required, members need to discuss their individual support requirements with the Inclusive Communities Coordinator.

-Meetings are generally two hours in length; at times DAG meetings are subject to change based on the Council's work requirements of the Community Support Advisor.
-Some DAG meetings will be held in the Wards and include Ward community advisors and Community Board members.
+Meetings are generally two hours in length; at times DAG meetings are subject to change based on the Council's work requirements of the Inclusive Communities Coordinator.
+Some DAG meetings will be held in the Wards and include Ward Community Development Advisors and Community Board members.